 Lutheran High School, as a Christian school, requests students consider how they dress and groom themselves.
-A student who is found to be out of dress code will be subject corrective action.
+A student found to be out of dress code will be issued a detention.
 Parents are urged to carefully monitor the clothing worn by their students to school.